 Simple Exercises to Improve Your Golf Game

-There are many ways to get rid of those last few strokes you want to shed, but golf-specific exercise might be the most underrated.
-You can fix most unwanted swing habits in the gym or at home with minimal equipment.
-Golf exercises don't have to be complicated or overly involved.
-You can do them at home or with someone specializing in sport-specific fitness.
+There are many ways to get rid of those last few strokes you want to shed, and golf-specific exercise might be the most underrated.
+You can fix most unwanted swing habits in the gym, with a specialized fitness instructor, or at home with minimal equipment.
+And while trying sport-specific exercises may sound complicated or overly involved, they don’t have to be.
+With some simple practice, anyone can make a positive difference in their health and their golf game.

 While it's important for the exercises you do to be sport-minded, they should also be specific to your needs as a golfer.
-The best thing you can do is find a NASM-certified personal trainer specializing in golf fitness.
-There are a couple of programs out there that offer this classification, with the gold standard being the Titleist Performance Institute (TPI).
+One of the best things you can do is find a NASM-certified personal trainer specializing in golf fitness.
+A number of programs offer this classification, with the gold standard being the Titleist Performance Institute (TPI).

 The Bottom Line: